tpope/vim-flagship/README.markdown

 # flagship.vim

-Flagship provides a Vim status line and tab line that are both easily customizable by the user, and extensible by other plugins.
+Flagship provides a Vim status line and tab line that are both easily customizable by the user and extensible by other plugins.

 ## Installation